danielwiener/child-theme-for-architect/README.txt

-A wordpress theme for an architect based on Portfolio by Dalton Rooney - http://daltonrooney.com
+A wordpress theme for an architect based on TwentyTen